jqlang/jq/README.md

 (note that jq's tests require regexp support to pass).
 To build, run:

-    git submodule update --init # if building from git to get oniguruma autoreconf -fi              # if building from git ./configure --with-oniguruma=builtin
+    git submodule update --init # if building from git to get oniguruma autoreconf -i               # if building from git ./configure --with-oniguruma=builtin
     make -j8
     make check